THE STORY OF CABEL T-B RECORDING

 characters than any other broadcast up to this point.
 However, one

-Cabel T-B brother, "Dirty Devin", couldn't make it for this historic broadcast,
+Cabel T-B brother, "Dirty Devin", couldn't make it for this historic recording,

 but soon his presence shall be made known as the series continues.